-Support vs. Enabling
+Support Recovery Without Enabling

 How does support differ from enabling?
 The general rule is to understand the difference between offering help and enabling them to continue their addiction.
-When framed in this manner, the choices become more clear: you should help only when it is directly contributing them to getting or staying in treatment.
+When framed in this manner, the choices become more clear: you should help only when it is directly contributing to getting or staying in treatment.
 Here are some scenarios where you can provide help versus enabling:

 - Giving a ride to an AA meeting because your friend lost their license